-- CytAssist captures a single field of view image of the tissue section, which can be automatically registered to a high resolution H&E or IF image of the same tissue section (if provided) in the Space Ranger analysis pipeline or can be registered using Loupe Browser 6.2 or later. - If the tissue section is larger than the Visium CytAssist slide Capture Area, the area of interest may be optionally annotated after high resolution imaging using the recommended marker provided in the Demonstrated Protocols. - If slide is annotated, annotation marks will appear in the CytAssist image, but they will not be transferred on to the data visualization image.
-Annotation marks interfere with the auto-tissue registration, but it can be fixed by manual tissue registration in Loupe Browser.
+- CytAssist captures a single field of view image of the tissue section, which can be automatically registered to a high resolution H&E or IF image of the same tissue section (if provided) in the Space Ranger analysis pipeline or can be registered using Loupe Browser 6.2 or later. - If the tissue section is larger than the Visium CytAssist slide Capture Area, the area of interest may be optionally annotated after high resolution imaging using the recommended marker provided in the Demonstrated Protocols. - If the tissue slide is annotated, annotation marks will appear in the CytAssist image, but they will not be transferred on to the data visualization image.
+Annotation marks interfere with the auto-image alignment in Space Ranger, but most cases can be resolved by performing manual image alignment in Loupe Browser.

-Supplier Description Configuration Image Acquisition Method Thermo Fisher Scientific EVOS M7000 Inverted Semi-automated Leica Aperio Versa 8 Leica DMi8 Upright Inverted Automated Automated MetaSystems Metafer Upright Automated Nikon Nikon Eclipse Ti2 Inverted Manual BioTek Cytation 7 Inverted or Upright Semi-automated Keyence Keyence BZX800 Inverted Semi-automated Olympus VS200 Upright Automated Zeiss Imager.Z2 Upright Manual
+Supplier Description Configuration Image Acquisition Method Thermo Fisher Scientific EVOS M7000 Inverted Semiautomated Leica Aperio Versa 8 Leica DMi8 Upright Inverted Automated Automated MetaSystems Metafer Upright Automated Nikon Nikon Eclipse Ti2 Inverted Manual BioTek Cytation 7 Inverted or Upright Semiautomated Keyence Keyence BZX800 Inverted Semiautomated Olympus VS200 Upright Automated Zeiss Imager.Z2 Upright Manual